All About Crossed Eyes and Lazy Eye

 Several things can cause amblyopia.
 The most common cause is strabismus.
 Not everyone with strabismus will experience amblyopia, but it is very common.
 The brain will begin to favor the stronger eye and ignore the weaker one, leaving that one to drift even further.

 Another thing that can cause amblyopia is uneven refractive errors in each eye.
 A child with a refractive error will have perfectly aligned eyes, but if one eye sees better than the other, then the brain will ignore the weaker eye.
+While it’s amazing that the brain can adapt in these situations, it is still a good idea to look at treating this condition in childhood before it worsens.

 Treating amblyopia in children is fairly simple.
 It can be done by covering the stronger eye and forcing the brain to use the weaker eye until it is no longer weak.
 The brain is forced to adapt when it only has the option to use the weaker eye.
+This is why you may see young children wandering around with eye patches on.

 If you or your child has strabismus or amblyopia, talk to your doctor to find the best treatment.
-Regular eye exams can help you to make sure you have someone to talk to should the situation arise.
+Regular eye exams can help you make sure you have someone to talk to should the situation arise.

 I appreciate your article and would like to add that vision therapy is not just recommended for adults, but also for children.
 It’s important to find a developmental optometrist who specializes in vision therapy.
 These optometrists have done training and been certified by the College of Optometrists in Vision Development.
 Often patching is not the recommendation, or is done in a more limited way than the regular eye doctor would recommend.
 You can find a developmental optometrist at covd.org.
 Vision therapy has been life changing for our family.
 I blog about it at http://www.healingmysight.com.